elinalee-dev/trade-surveillance-system-java/README.md

 # Trade Surveillance Dashboard

 A full-stack financial trade monitoring platform that simulates real-time surveillance workflows used in professional trading and fintech environments.
+The system ingests live trade data, applies a rules-based anomaly detection engine, and surfaces alerts through an interactive analytics dashboard — mirroring the kind of tooling used by compliance and risk teams at trading firms.
 Built with React, Spring Boot, and PostgreSQL.

 ---

+## Dashboard

 ## Features